jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 #### Current Challenges
 - ✅ Applied automated replacements for Supabase references
+- ⚠️ Need to create Firebase compatibility layer for app/services/supabase.ts
-- ⚠️ Need to manually update complex cases that cannot be automated
+- ⚠️ Need to manually update remaining complex cases that cannot be automated
 - ⚠️ Need to test authentication flows with Firebase

 #### Next Immediate Steps